 Voice of Democracy Program

 This program offers a $30,000 national first place winner.
 Other national scholarships range from $1,000-$16,000.
 First-place winner from each state wins a minimum scholarship of $1,000 and an all-expense paid trip to Washington, D.C.
 Open to students in grades 9-12, who are enrolled in a public school in the United States and its territories.

-The theme for 2017/18 theme is “American History: Our Hope for the Future.”
+The theme for 2019/20 theme is “What Makes America Great”.
 Students should record their reading of the draft to an audio CD or flash drive.
 The recording can be no shorter than 3 minutes and no longer than 5 minutes (plus or minus 5 seconds).
 Entries begin at the Post level.
-Once the students create their essay and complete burning the audio version to an audio CD/flash drive, they can submit their typed version, CD/flash drive and the Voice of Democracy entry form to their local participating VFW Post. http://www.vfw.org/VOD/ Deadline is October 31, 2017
+Once the students create their essay and complete burning the audio version to an audio CD/flash drive, they can submit their typed version, CD/flash drive and the Voice of Democracy entry form to their local participating VFW Post. http://www.vfw.org/VOD/ Deadline is October 31, 2019.

 Northern Arizona University-Arizona State University-University of Arizona

 Admissions applications start the primary merit-based scholarship process based on a combination of:

 There are fall deadlines.
 Go online ASAP and check out the requirements for scholarship application.

 * FAFSA STARTING DATE*

 Students may start their FAFSA (Free Application for Federal Student Aid) application on October 1, 2019.
 Use your family’s 2018 tax information instead of waiting for 2019.
 You will need your parents’ help!
 Get your FSA ID now!!
 Your parents will need the FSA ID also.
 You have to wait three days after you get your ID before you can start the application.
 Go online to create an account and start your application. https://fafsa.ed.gov/